 One tip about the Northland ferry from Scrabster to Stromness.
 Their quiet lounge – forget it.
 Who thought to situate the quiet area in-between the game zone and Brinkie’s bar?
 Comedy gold!

 It seems like summer had only just begun before autumn past by and plummeted straight into winter.
 It’s Christmas in 22 days!

-My rain-free trip to Orkney in July coincided with a heatwave their.
+My rain-free trip to Orkney in July coincided with a heatwave there.
 With average temperatures normally ranging between 15-19c, highs reaching nearer 23c+ are unusual.
 Sun traps on secluded coves & beaches allowed for shorts & sandals, though kids still wore wetsuits to swim in the icy seas.
 The Orkney island[s] so suit these sunny conditions – given the ‘picture-postcard’ landscape – and yet July typically sees rainfall of around 71mm with a 42% chance of rain [source].
 The perfect excuse then to take some time away from distillery visits to explore the more remote parts of these stunning islands.

 If like me, you go to places like Orkney to get away from shops, coffee chains and parking restrictions, then turn right off the ferry and head North out of Stromness on the A965.
 Soon enough you’ll find the Yesnaby road, left off the B9056.
 This quant single track road will take you all the way to the sea.